almostengr/almostengr.github.io/docs/gardening/2020/2020-01-25-january-2020-garden-update.md

 ## Red Lettuce

 Today, I removed the red lettuce that I attempted to grow this winter.
-Normally lettuces and other leavy greens do well during the winter season due to the cooler temperatures and the occasional frost that controls bugs and sweetens the leaves.
+Normally lettuces and other leafy greens do well during the winter season due to the cooler temperatures and the occasional frost that controls bugs and sweetens the leaves.
 This winter season, we have experienced temperatures in the low and mid 70s for several days to a week at a time.
 That is definitely unseasonably warm, and as a